anhpham3621/Portfolio_Optimization_SP25/README.md

 - Benchmarking against real-world data to assess robustness and credibility

 ---

-## Motivation
+## Motivation and Objective

-In portfolio management, investors aim to achieve target returns while minimizing exposure to risk.
-Total elimination of risk often limits potential returns, so the objective is to strike an optimal balance.
+Investors seek to maximize returns while minimizing risk.
+A high-risk stock is more volatile and susceptible to losses, whereas low-risk investments often yield lower returns.
+However, eliminating all risk is not ideal, as it usually limits potential gains.
+Therefore, investors aim to construct an optimal portfolio that meets or exceeds a target return while keeping risk as low as possible.
+Preferences may vary depending on individual financial goals, as some investors may accept higher risk in pursuit of higher returns.

-This project applies mathematical optimization to construct a stock portfolio that minimizes overall risk while satisfying return and allocation constraints.
+=> We focus on applying optimization to build a stock portfolio minimizing risk, subject to constraints, while meeting a minimum target return

----

 ## Methodology and Key Results